rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 network --bootproto=static --device=ens192 --gateway=192.168.1.254 --ip=192.168.1.11 --nameserver=192.168.1.254,4.4.4.4 --netmask=255.255.255.0 --onboot=on --ipv6=auto --activate
 ```

-Remember, we had specified to Packer the user to connect via SSH at the end of the installation.
+Remember we specified the user to connect via SSH with to Packer at the end of the installation.
 This user and password must match:

 ```
 # Root password